CharishmaKondamuri/Insurance-Claims-Analysis/README.md

 );
 ```

+#### 5.Most Recent and Total Claims per Customer
-#### 5.For each customer, find their most recent claim, the total claim amount, and the total number of claims.
+Query to find each customer's most recent claim, total claim amount, and the total number of claims.

 ```sql
 WITH CustomerClaims AS (